Progressives call for new probe, impeachment of Justice Kavanaugh

 Progressive activist groups have renewed calls for a new probe into Supreme Court Justice Brett M. Kavanaugh and his possible impeachment, saying a further FBI investigation is necessary.

-The American Humanist Association and the Freedom of Religion Foundation claim that Justice Kavanaugh may have lied during his Senate confirmation hearings about sexual assault allegations — and that would be impeachable conduct.
+The American Humanist Association and the Freedom from Religion Foundation claim that Justice Kavanaugh may have lied during his Senate confirmation hearings about sexual assault allegations — and that would be impeachable conduct.

 “It is unacceptable that the FBI and the Trump Administration failed to thoroughly investigate Kavanaugh and the many claims made against him,” said Sunil Panikkath, president of the American Humanist Association.
 “To allow him to continue to serve on the nation’s highest Court, without serious allegations of him having lied to Congress being properly investigated, is a mistake that must be immediately corrected.”